redis/docs/content/operate/rs/references/rest-api/requests/nodes/status.md

 ### Response {#get-response}

 Returns a JSON object that contains the node's hostname, role, and other status details.

-If a maintenance snapshot exists, the response includes a `maintenance_snapshot` field.
+If a maintenance snapshot exists due to an in-progress or improperly stopped [node maintenance]({{<relref "/operate/rs/clusters/maintenance-mode">}}) process, the response includes a `maintenance_snapshot` field.

 #### Example JSON body